Gouverneur K. Warren: American Civil War

 At the Battle of Five Forks on April 1, 1865, Sheridan judged that the V Corps had moved too slowly into the attack and criticized Warren fiercely for not being at the front of his columns.
 Warren had been held up, searching for Samuel W. Crawford's division, which had gone astray in the woods.
 But overall, he had handled his corps efficiently, and their attack had carried the day at Five Forks, arguably the pivotal battle of the final days.
+He even led the final charge, which broke the Confederate lines.
 Nevertheless, Sheridan relieved Warren of command on the spot.
+Warren asked Sheridan for reconsideration, who retorted, "Reconsider?
+Hell, I'll never reconsider.
+Obey the order!"
+Meade told Warren that he had contemplated his relief for some time, but he relented and later recommended Grant reinstate him as the V Corps commander to ease tensions in the Army.
 He was assigned to the defenses of Petersburg and then briefly to command of the Department of Mississippi.